exercism/x86-64-assembly/concepts/interfacing-with-c-structs/about.md

 ```

 Note that in the struct defined above, field 'one_byte' has alignment of 1 and can be placed at any address.
-But, since field 'four_byte' has alignment of 4, fields in the struct must also respect 4-byte boundaries.
+Since field 'four_byte' has alignment of 4, fields in the struct must also respect 4-byte boundaries.
-So, between the start of the struct and the field 'four_byte', there must be a number of bytes that is multiple of 4.
+This means that there must be a number of bytes that is multiple of 4 between any two fields in the struct.
 Since 'one_byte' occupies only 1 byte, then 3 padding bytes are inserted after it to respect this boundary.

-Adjacent fields are grouped whenever possible, in order to minimize the number of necessary padding bytes:
+Adjacent fields are grouped whenever possible in order to minimize the number of padding bytes necessary:

 ```c
 struct two_padding {